DnyaneshwariRode/sigma-demo/README.md

 # sigma-demo
-This a demo repo for my practice.
+This a demo repo for my practice..